10 skills at the heart of every leader’s arsenal.

 Today our attention is squarely focused on how to motivate your team members.

-What we’ll cover in this blog broadly deals with seven key considerations when understanding and addressing the topic of Motivation.
+We’ll cover in the next 20 minutes broadly deals with seven key considerations when understanding and addressing the topic of motivation.
 We can split these 7 into 3 clusters.

 The first cluster of 3 considerations we call our “Motivational Enablers”.
 This cluster are like the pre-requisites to motivating and cover Leadership behaviors, workspace & environment plus a healthy mind.